Last updated: 18 12 2020

 There are numerous different occupations and employers in the county.
 You'll find here the manufacturing industry and highly technical research, a large service sector and jobs within healthcare and care provision.
 Some of the largest private employers are Atlas Copco Rock Drills AB, which manufactures machinery and equipment for mining, and the bus company Nobina Sverige AB.

-Within the public sector, Örebro municipality itself and Örebro county council are the largest employers.
-For those of you who want to start your own companies, you can get assistance from Almi Mälardalen and IFS Rådgivning – for entrepreneurs with a foreign background.
+Örebro municipality and Region Örebro are the biggest employers in the public sector.
+If you want to start your own business you can get support from Almi Mälardalen and IFS Rådgivning – for entrepreneurs with a foreign background.

 Schools and education

 The county has many excellent opportunities for higher education. Örebro University is one of Sweden's largest universities with around 17,000 students and 1,200 employees.
 The university offers studies and research within the fields of psychology, humanities, law, social sciences, natural sciences, technology, healthcare, medicine, teaching, music and sport.
 The Restaurant and Hotel College in Grythyttan is also run by the university.
 There are also numerous folk high schools and vocational training opportunities.
 Other meeting places are the various learning centres.

 Region Örebro County has medical care centres in all of the county's municipalities.
 There are three hospitals in the county, in Örebro, Karlskoga and Lindesberg. Örebro University Hospital is one of the country's eight university hospitals.
 The region is also involved in preventing illness and promoting public health.